Our funding comes from our readers, and we may earn a commission if you make a purchase through the links on our website.

 The same sFlow data is also used by network security engineers to search for abnormal traffic patterns, such as large file transfers to a remote server or an unusually high number of connections to a local host initiated at once.

-Here are the eight Best sFlow Collectors
+The Best sFlow Collectors

 Our methodology for sFlow Collectors and Analyzers